approvals/ApprovalTests.cpp/doc/BuildMachinesAndCI.md

 In automated builds, if a file verification fails, there is no point opening up a graphical diff tool to show any errors.
 At best it is a waste of resources, and at worst, it may stop the build from completing.

-So by default, Approval tests will never launch any reporters on supported CI machines.
+So by default, Approval tests will never launch any graphical reporters on supported CI machines.
 To do this, we use [Front Loaded Reporters](/doc/Reporters.md#front-loaded-reporters).

 Supported CI systems: